hashicorp/vault/website/source/api/system/namespaces.html.md

 ## Create Namespace

-This endpoint creates a namespace at the givent path.
+This endpoint creates a namespace at the given path.

 | Method   | Path                         |
 | :--------------------------- | :--------------------- |